Browsing Category

 Woodcut prints from known masters bring the best prices, with works by Albrecht Durer standing at the top of this elite group.
 Beware of later copies of famous prints which are substantially less valuable.

-Medieval Woodcut Prints from Known Artists For Sale on eBay
+Medieval Woodcut Prints from Known Artists for Sale on eBay

 Late medieval, single-leaf woodcut prints are not only impressive artworks but also tremendously underrated in today’s market.
 These works exude a wonderfully medieval, gothic sensibility that would magnificently complement a private library, study or master bedroom.
 Pricing starts at around $50 to $75 for more common examples, but quickly escalates into the hundreds for prints by famous makers.